Separate the eggs and let the whites sit in your mixing bowl (glass or metal, not plastic) for about 30 minutes so they come to room temperature.

 Fold in the flour mixture about one fourth at a time, making sure you scrape the bottom of the bowl when you fold.
 Do not mix, just gently fold until all the flour mixture is moistened.

-Spoon the mixture into an ungreased tube pan (one without a non stick coating) and smooth the top.
+Spoon the mixture into an ungreased angel food cake pan (one without a non stick coating) and smooth the top.

 Remove air pockets by gently cutting through the center of the batter with a thin metal spatula (icing spreader) or knife.